oojas/REST-API-CRUD/README.md

 # REST-API-CRUD
-The repository deals with the development of rest api using go with the integration of database using gorm and router using mux
+The repository deals with the development of rest api using go with the integration of mysql database using gorm and router using mux

 ## Installation process